Up to 50% Off on Select Hurtigruten Expedition Cruises: Antarctica, Alaska, Galapagos, Iceland, and Norway

 Last month, Hurtigruten Expedition announced the launch of its cruises in the Galapagos, which will start in January 2022; those itineraries are available at up to 22% off.
 The nine-day adventure visits some of the most spectacular and iconic sites of the archipelago during a six-night cruise and also includes two nights in the Ecuadorian capital of Quito and a full-day visit to the Cotopaxi National Park, home to the Cotopaxi volcano, the highest active volcano in South America.
 It is also possible to add a four-day pre-program to Machu Picchu in neighboring Peru before embarking on the Galapagos adventure.

-All itineraries part of Hurtigruten Expeditions' Canada Day sale can be found here, including full terms and conditions.
+All itineraries part of Hurtigruten Expeditions' Fourth of July sale can be found here, including full terms and conditions.
 To book, please visit Hurtigruten.com, call 866.552.0371 or contact your preferred travel agent.

 For more information, please contact: